-The Centre for Youth Impact has a range of measurement tools designed to understand and measure young people’s gains in socio-emotional skills, the quality of provision to support socio-emotional skills, and the level of young people’s engagement in this provision.
+The College has a range of measurement tools designed to understand and measure young people’s gains in socio-emotional skills, the quality of provision to support socio-emotional skills, and the level of young people’s engagement in this provision.
 If you want to learn more about our socio-emotional skills outcomes framework, please click here.
 All of our tools can be found for free here on this website.

 About the hub: